Identifying important medical regular exams for men

 Medical experts recommend men 18 to 49 years of age visit the doctor every 18 months or more often if they have an underlying health condition.
 Men over 50 should see the doctor annually.

 And parents should make check-ups part of a yearly routine, particularly given the growing rate of diseases impacting young men such as testicular cancer and sexually transmitted diseases.

 Screening for heart disease risk factors

 In the U.S., heart disease is the leading cause of death in men.
 With the appropriate tests and lifestyle habits, men can reduce their risks exponentially.
 Maintaining a healthy weight through diet and exercise is one of the most effective ways to improve your heart health.

-“Obesity is often accompanied by high blood pressure, high cholesterol and glucose intolerance, which can all lead to heart disease,” said Dr. Bulgarelli.
+“Obesity is often accompanied by high blood pressure, high cholesterol and glucose intolerance, which can all lead to heart disease,” Dr. Bulgarelli says.
 “We cannot change genetics, but there are things we can do to manage our overall health and many of these risk factors.”

 Another test recommended annually is the fasting blood test to determine your good cholesterol (HDL) and bad cholesterol (LDL).
 High levels of HDL protect you from heart attacks.

 Skin cancer is the most common of all cancer types.
 More than one million skin cancers are diagnosed each year in the U.S. That’s more than cancers of the prostate, breast, lung, colon, uterus, ovaries and pancreas combined.

 The American Cancer Society recommends that men 20 and older have their skin checked on an annual basis.
 It’s also important to check your own skin, preferably once a month.
 By taking a monthly account of your moles and freckles, you can learn the pattern of your moles, blemishes and freckles so that you’ll notice any changes.